wasim-ullah/wasim-blog/content/about/_index.md

 draft: false
 ---

-I am into marketing 80% technical and 20% creative, which makes me a 100% growth hacker – the best wave of digital marketers thus far.
-My second side is full-stack marketing – a full-scale digital marketing work.<br>

 With extensive experience in building a strong brand presence across all the digital media platforms with a sales funnel, I craft and implement successful digital marketing strategies.
 That will earn any startup, small and medium-sized businesses best on their ROI.<br>

-I have worked with dozens of startups, small and medium-sized enterprises.

 ## Achievements
 Earlier in career:<br>